 Quite apart from the issue of surveillance, the East China Sea is also the nexus of Sino-Japanese distrust and strategic competition.
-Both countries claim sovereignty over the Senkaku/Diaoyu Islands, and disputes between fishing boats and Japanese Coast Guard ships keeping watch over the islands have the potential to escalate.
-This was dramatically highlighted in September 2010, when a Chinese fishing trawler, Minjinyu 5179, traveling 12 km northwest of the Senkaku/Diaoyu Islands, collided with Japanese Coast Guard patrol boats.
+Both countries claim sovereignty over the Senkaku/Diaoyu islands, and disputes between fishing boats and Japanese Coast Guard ships keeping watch over the islands have the potential to escalate.
+In August 2012 the Japanese Coast Guard arrested a number of Chinese nationalists from Hong Kong, who slipped by the Japanese Coast Guard patrol, and landed on one of the islands with the flags of both the PRC and the ROC.
+They were subsequently released, but the outpouring of anti-Japanese sentiment, including mobs that attacked Japanese businesses, in China was alarming.
+The problem with fishermen was dramatically highlighted in September 2010, when a Chinese fishing trawler collided with Japanese Coast Guard patrol boats.
 The trawler's captain and his crew were arrested and detained.
 A political crisis between Tokyo and Beijing ensued, and the crew was freed after two weeks.

-The Senkaku/Diaoyu Islands are a group of uninhabited islands currently controlled by Japan.
+The Senkaku/Diaoyu islands are a group of uninhabited islands currently controlled by Japan.
 The Japanese claim is based on a cabinet decision taken in the waning days of the Sino-Japanese War in 1895 to annex the islands and make them part of Okinawa prefecture.
-Tokyo argues that starting in 1885, Japanese offcials had surveyed the islands and determined that they were under the control of no country before they proceeded with the annexation measure.
+Tokyo argues that starting in 1885; Japanese officials had surveyed the islands and determined that they were under the control of no country before they proceeded with the annexation measure.
 Shortly thereafter annexation, a Japanese business man was given a lease to the islands and established a fish processing plant.
 Until the onset of the Second World War, around 200 Japanese worked on the islands.
 In the late 1930s the fish plant was abandoned and the Senkakus become uninhabited once again.

-18 Peter Dutton, "Three Disputes and Three Objectives: China and the South China Sea," Naval War College Review 64, no. 4 (Autumn 2011), p.
+17 Peter Dutton, "Three Disputes and Three Objectives: China and the South China Sea," Naval War College Review 64, no. 4 (Autumn 2011), p.
 54.